Thriplow: Village life

 Thriplow has one public house, The Green Man, which has been open since the first half of the 19th century.
-As of 1 October 2012, The Green Man has been operated as a limited company and owned by local 71 shareholders.
+As of 1 October 2012, The Green Man has been operated as a limited company and owned by 71 local shareholders.
 Former pubs include The Fox, on the east side of Church Street, open in the early 19th century; it burned down in 1919.
 The Red Lion at the north end of Middle Street burned down around 1941 with the site taken by the village hall in 1958.

 The village shop last operated as an independent commercial concern between 1997 and 2000.
 After that there were several failed attempts to continue the shop as a business, and the management was finally taken over by the Thriplow Village Shop Association in June–July 2007.
 The village has a recreation ground, a primary school, a village hall, a cricket ground and a Church.

 The smithy on the village green was still open in the early 1960s but was given to the village in 1964 as a museum.
 It opens twice a year when the blacksmith gives a demonstration of traditional skills.

 Thriplow also contains two sites of special scientific interest: Thriplow Meadows and Thriplow Peat Holes.